02 May 2020

 Digressing from my usual posts on skin health and skincare reviews for a topic that might be more relevant to most of you: how you can improve your immune system.
-In light of the ongoing spread of the 2019 novel coronavirus (n-Cov) in Singapore and the Disease Outbreak Response System Condition (DORSCON) level to Orange from Yellow- the heightened fears among Singaporeans is very understandable.
+In light of the ongoing spread of the 2019 novel coronavirus (Covid-19) in Singapore and the Disease Outbreak Response System Condition (DORSCON) level to Orange from Yellow- the heightened fears among Singaporeans is very understandable.

-I understand and can see why the spread of the spread of the novel coronavirus from Wuhan has brought out both the ugly and good side of Singaporeans.
+I understand and can see why the spread of the spread of the novel coronavirus, Covid-19 from Wuhan has brought out both the ugly and good side of Singaporeans.
 On a personal front, I can empathise with the concerns and fears.
-AMy heart is with my fellow healthcare staff who put themselves at the front line and put themselves (and their family members) at risk.
-Based on statistics, the majority of patients who were infected with the novel coronavirus from Wuhan recovered fully and the quoted fatality rate is 2-3%.
+My heart is with my fellow healthcare staff who put themselves at the front line and put themselves (and their family members) at risk.
+Based on statistics, the majority of patients who were infected with the novel coronavirus Covid-19 from Wuhan recovered fully and the quoted fatality rate is 2-3%.
 It may not seem high; but this statistic is nonetheless significant.

 Reporter’s Notebook: Life and death in a Wuhan coronavirus ICU is a heartwrenching read.
-It shares the insights and personal experiences of one of the doctors in the front line in Wuhan, Dr Peng.
+It shares the insights and personal experiences of one of the doctors in the front line in Wuhan fighting Covid-19, Dr Peng.
 His situation, like many of his colleagues, is very precarious.
 They navigate the outbreak and bureaucracy with limited equipment and time. if you have a couple of minutes, it’s worth the read.
 It’s not an easy read either, your heart will break although Dr Peng’s resilience and resolve will have your faith in humanity restored.